 Bulletproof coffee tastes bold, delicious, and full of flavor.
 If you like black coffee, this will be an easier transition for you to enjoy this coffee, than those of us who enjoy coffee that is sweetened.
-The butter and MCT oil make the coffee almost thick like drinking whole milk.
-MCT oil is flavorless, so another flavor us added there.
-The butter adds some flavor to the coffee.
+The butter and MCT oil make the coffee almost thick, like drinking whole milk.
+MCT oil is flavorless, but the butter will add some flavor to the coffee.
 Think of the butter as adding a velvety, creamy texture to the coffee.

 Recipe for Bulletproof coffee

 2 ½ tablespoons freshly ground coffee